cmput402/cmput402.github.io/content/group/basics.md

 # Acceptance Criteria for G1

-<p class="longWarning">Your report must meet the [formatting requirements]({filename}/general/report.md).
-Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting requirements.</p>
+<p class="longWarning">Your submission must meet the <a href="../general/report.html">formatting requirements</a> Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting requirements.</p>

 ## Submission Requirements